phillip-motion/Canvalry-scripts/README.md

 ## Set All Image Shaders to Mipmaps
 Sets all image shaders to mipmaps in the current composition.
 Clean up those crunchy edges.

+## Localiser
+Export and import all text strings from a file for translation.

+#### When exporting CSV
+1. Rename the "originalValue" column to your default language
+2. Add as many new column to the right as you like and title them with their corresponding language
+3. Enter new translations for each line.
+Leave a cell blank to keep the original text.
+4. Import back into Localiser and either choose language to apply, or duplicate all comps automatically with new values.

+## Find and Replace Text
+Searches all strings in the file and allows you to batch find/replace lines of text.
+Supports regex.

 # Developer Tools

 ## Check Update from Github